- Contact information

 Tier 2 participants negotiate contracts with DNR staff stating their specific strategy for achieving superior environmental performance, their commitment to implement that strategy, and the incentives they expect to receive from the department.
 These incentives may be more valuable than those offered only in Tier 1 because they can directly reduce costs associated with regulation and improve participants' positions relative to their competitors.
 These contracts also foster greater efficiency in the department by reducing the time and resources spent on regulation.

 Participants in Tier 2 are also recognized for satisfying more rigorous eligibility requirements than those in Tier 1 with a stronger environmental compliance record and an environmental management system already in place at the time of application.
-The DNR promotes awareness of the distinctions between Tiers 1 and 2 through public hearings, annual news releases, and information recorded on the department website regarding program participants.
+The DNR promotes awareness of the distinctions between Tiers 1 and 2 through public hearings, news releases, and information recorded on the department website regarding program participants.

 - What is a participation contract?

-A participation contract is a legal agreement entered into by the DNR and a Tier 2 program participant that specifies:
+A participation contract is a legal agreement entered into by the DNR and a Tier 2 participant that specifies:

 - the participant's legal commitment to superior environmental performance; and